 - ANSI/NSF Standards + Certifications for Filters: Whether you want your filter to improve the taste and smell of tap water or are more concerned with potential downstream contamination, which the EPA says is a higher concern for older homes with old piping built before 1986, the best and most reliable way to know what a pitcher filters out is to look at the industry-standard certifications they meet.
 The American National Standards Institute and NSF International (ANSI/NSF) are private, non-profit organizations and the two main certifying labs are NSF International and the Water Quality Association (WQA), both accredited by ANSI.
 As a general rule of thumb, the more certifications from these organizations, the more contaminants the product filters out.
-All of the filters included with our pitcher or dispenser picks are certified by these organizations.
 As an example, the Brita Standard Filter removes chlorine taste and odor, mercury, cadmium, copper and zinc, and the Brita Longlast Filter removes those materials plus lead, asbestos, benzene and other particulates.

 - Replacement Filters: Replacing the filters is part of regular maintenance for the pitchers and an ongoing cost to consider.
 Most standard filters included in our picks need to be replaced after 40 gallons of use or about every two months, with the exception of the Brita Longlast Filter.
 Since the Brita Longlast Filter removes more contaminants, it takes a little longer to filter and is more expensive, but it lasts about six months instead of two.